sjmignot/dogsbody/content/posts/suede-songs.md

 ## The Bug Collector, Haley Heynderickx

-Heynderickx's song The Bug Collector is visually striking and her vocals are beautiful but sharp: cold but not in a way that feels distant.
+Heynderickx's song The Bug Collector is visually striking, with vocals that are beautiful but sharp: cold but not in a way that feels distant.

 > And there's a praying mantis
 > Prancing on your bathtub
 > And you swear it's a priest
 > From a past life out to getcha

-## The Bus Song, Jay Som

 ## Cure for Pain, Morphine